couchbase/fleece/FleeceStorage.md

 ### TBD:

 * In its current form, `DB` uses memory-mapped files.
 This is extremely efficient, but it's not available on embedded systems, since their CPUs don't have fancy MMUs.
 (For that matter, many of them have rudimentary OSs that don't even have filesystems!)
 I will be exploring ways to implement DB functionality under those constraints.
+* DB doesn't yet have any protection against file corruption from app crashes or power failures.
+This will mostly involve writing a special trailer to the file, and scanning back to the last valid trailer when the file opens.
+It's not rocket science and I can steal the design from CouchStore or ForestDB ;-)
 * There's no compaction yet; the file grows with every commit.
 It can be compacted by saving to a new file (which writes everything from scratch) and then replacing the old file with the new one; but this involves a lot of I/O and storage space.
 I have some ideas of how to do this incrementally and more efficiently.
 * This data format doesn't take any care to minimize disk sector reads.
 It's not trying to align things to 4KB boundaries, and with delta encoding of the individual documents (Dicts), a single document may be spread out across multiple storage blocks.
 On the plus side, this makes the data a lot more compact.
 I think that for small embedded use cases, that's more important.